Old San Juan San Juan, Puerto Rico Travel Guide

 Before your visit, check local listings and online calendars of cultural institutions for temporary exhibits, musical performances, and special events.

-Old San Juan is a living historical site, with its entire district steeped in centuries of past events.
+The Historic District of san juan is a living historical site, with its entire district steeped in centuries of past events.

 The entire 7-square-block area is a living historical district, recognized globally for its preservation.
 Architectural styles include Spanish Colonial.

-San Juan Cathedral is a main religious landmark.
+San Juan Cathedral is a principal religious landmark.
 Iglesia de San José (dating to 1532) is currently undergoing extensive restoration work.
 Capilla del Cristo is a tiny, historic chapel at the end of Calle del Cristo.

 A prominent statue of Christopher Columbus stands in Plaza de Colón, a lively square.